MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-Week-in-the-Life.md

 ## Access to Week in the life

-**Week in the life** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
-Or you can open [Week in the life](https://workplaceanalytics.office.com/Home/Innovation/WeekintheLife) to view it in Workplace Analytics.
+You can open [Week in the life](https://workplaceanalytics.office.com/Home/Innovation/WeekintheLife) to view it in Workplace Analytics.

 ## All collaboration hours